sam4ritan/goldblum/README.md

 2. Sets the user’s status
 3. Sends an email to the user telling them what happened, and why

-Rather than acting immediately, a message is displayed to the user _privately_ first, giving them the opportunity to undo the effects before they happen, so long as they enter the /flush command in the first 30 seconds after being pooped.
+Rather than acting immediately, a message is displayed to the user _privately_ first, giving them the opportunity to undo the effects before they happen, so long as they enter the /flush command in the first 30 seconds after being Goldblum’d.